SmoDav/mpesa/README.md

 After request submission, the merchant receives instant feedback with validity status of their requests.
 The C2B API handles customer validation and authentication via USSD push.
 The customer then confirms the transaction.
 If the validation of the customer fails or the customer declines the transaction, the API makes a callback to merchant.
 Otherwise the transaction is processed and its status is made through a callback.

+If you enjoy using this package, please take a moment and [buy me some coffee.](https://rave.flutterwave.com/donate/fiqyumudlt6t)

 ## Installation